About Summer Activities in 2 Alpes

 There are numerous maintained routes throughout the Oisans region on which to explore the mountains from another angle.
 Recommended sites are the Gorges de la Durance near Vénosc and alongside the river in St Christophe.

 Walking & Hiking

 In the summer months Les 2 Alpes is a mecca for walking and hiking in the beautiful Alpine mountains.
 As the snow melts and the sun begins to shine the mountains make an excellent place to head out on a hike or walk.
-Walking is the perfect activity for groups, families and friends.
-Pick from a number of routes ranging in difficulty, from easy child friendly walks to challenging day long hikes.
-Along the way enjoy the fantastic mountain views, beautiful scenery and wildlife that is normally hidden in the winter months.
+There are 200km of paths in the area and you can pick from a number of routes ranging in difficulty, from easy child-friendly walks to challenging day-long hikes.
 Check out our walking and hiking guide for more details on hiking in Les 2 Alpes.

 Also see: Walking Routes in Les 2 Alpes